hmcts/adoption-dev-env/README.md

 # Domestic Abuse Development Environment

-A docker based development environment for the da-cos-api services.
+A docker based development environment for the adoption-cos-api services.

 ## Requirements